-The iron-on transfer paper process is one of the easiest and cheapest DIY t-shirt printing methods.
+The iron-on transfer paper printing technique is one of the easiest and cheapest DIY t-shirt printing methods.
 Iron-on designs can be a fun project for families, hobbyists, and artists, producing great custom shirts with enough patience.

-You will need an inkjet printer, an iron, a cotton underlay (you can use a cotton pillowcase), and scissors.
+You’ll need an inkjet printer, an iron, a cotton underlay (you can use a cotton pillowcase), and scissors.
 Purchase transfer paper from stationary or craft stores.
 Choose between iron-on paper for light-colored shirts or dark-colored shirts.
-Check the product packaging to make sure you purchase the right option.
+Check the product packaging to make sure you buy the right option.

 Note that the iron-on printing method works best with cotton fabric shirts.

 Here’s how you can make a t-shirt graphic with iron-on transfer paper: